edukera/antla/README.md

 type typedargslist = Itypedargslist1 | Itypedargslist2 | IPowTfpdefCom
 ```

+#### Fields Naming

+Each ebnf alternative generates an interface with fields.

+The field naming strategy is as follows, based on the type of the element:
+* reference: the field and type are named as the rule
+* ebnf:
+  * if alternatives are literals, the field is named as the *concatenation*of these literals
+  * otherwise:
+    - the *field* is named as the concatenation of the ebnf elements(concatenation keywords first, then parser rules ) under length constraint
+    - the *type* is named as `<interface>_f<idx>`

+Other elements are not considered for interface fields.

 The naming question is partially answered.
 The `Itypedargslist1` type is an interface with 4 fields.
 The last field is for the following complex ebnf:

 ```